 - It increases crime rate: In an effort to acquire wealth at all cost, many embrace crimes

-- Profit maximization at all cost: In a capitalist economy, private individuals are interested in making profit by all means.
+- Profit maximization at all costs: In a capitalist economy, private individuals are interested in making a profit by all means.

 - It causes waste and inefficiency: Lots of wastes and inefficiency are recorded in a capitalist economy in an effort to produce goods and services.